ibm-cloud-docs/appid/iam.md

 | Manager | * All Writer actions. \n * Export your Cloud Directory users and their data from your {{site.data.keyword.appid_short_notm}} instance. \n * Import your Cloud Directory users into a new instance of {{site.data.keyword.appid_short_notm}}. \n * Export all the user profiles in an instance of {{site.data.keyword.appid_short_notm}}. \n * Import all the user profiles that you exported into a new instance of {{site.data.keyword.appid_short_notm}}. |
 {: caption="Service roles and the actions that the role can take" caption-side="top"}

-For more information about assigning user roles in the UI, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).
+For more information about assigning user roles in the console, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).